-DUI Misdemeanor in Washington
+DUI Misdemeanor Defense Attorney in Vancouver WA

 DUI charges come in many varieties, but the vast majority of DUI charges are DUI misdemeanor charges.
 Specifically, they are gross misdemeanors.
 A gross misdemeanor charge is punishable by up to 364 days in jail and a $5,000.00 fine.
 If this is your first DUI offense, it will definitely be charged as a DUI misdemeanor.
 DUI felony is a more serious DUI charge reserved for DUI offenders with multiple prior DUI offenses.